qcnotes/qcnotes.github.io/_posts/2025-12-13-Channel-Capacity-Part-I.md

 \end{equation}
 $$

-We have found so far the input distribution to maximize the capacity.
+We have found so far the input distribution $f(X)$ to maximize the capacity.
 We still must maximize capacity over all the circularly symmetric complex gaussian random vector $x$ with covariance matrix $Q$ satisfying power constraint $Tr(Q)=P$.

 To simplify further, let us consider singular value decomposition of channel matrix $H=U \Lambda V'$, where $U$ is eigen vectors of $HH’$, $V$ is eigen vector of $H’H$ and $\Lambda$ is a square root of eigen value of $HH’$ or $H’H$ matrix.
 Substituting the SVD of $H$ in the capacity expression and using $det(I+AB)=det(I+BA)$ equivalence, we get